User Namespaces & Fakeroot¶

 User namespace UID/GID mapping allows a user to act as a different

-In addition to user namespace support, Apptainer must manipulate
+In addition to user namespace support, Singularity must manipulate

-subgid maps for the user namespace it creates.
+subgid maps for the user namepsace it creates.
 By

 default this happens transparently in the setuid workflow.
 With